seme4/ssi-consultancy/DevelopersGuide.md

 ### Create a Clover code coverage report

-[Clover](https://www.atlassian.com/software/clover) is a popular code coverage framework for Java.
-Its XML report format has been adopted by unit test frameworks for a number of languages and there are a number of scripts and and applications that can also be used with PHP and which can process Clover XML test reports.
+[Clover](https://www.atlassian.com/software/clover) is a popular code coverage framework for Java and there are a number of applications that can be used with PHP and which can process Clover code coverage reports.

 Run: